Essential Gear for Day Hikers

 Whether it is a lighter or waterproof matches, I always carry something to help make a fire in case of emergency.
 A fire will help keep you warm and the smoke from a fire can also help emergency personnel find your location (just be sure that you don’t burn down the forest!).
 In addition to matches, I bring a Ziplock baggie with some cotton balls that have been smeared in Vaseline, as an easy, lightweight fire starter.
 This tutorial will teach you how to make your own fire starter from Vaseline and cotton balls.

-I always pick up a trail map from the park headquarters because I don’t trust myself to memorize the route.
+I always pick up a trail map from the park headquarters before setting off on a hike.
+I like having a paper map because it is easier to see all of the connecting trails on a map rather than on an app.
+If I’m on a longer hike and need to head back early or alter my route for any reason coming up with a “Plan B” it is easier to do with a paper map of the park.
 If there isn’t a trail map for purchase I take photos of any maps I find along the way- whether they are on an info kiosk or a trail marker.
 In addition to a paper map I also download a map of the area onto my phone before leaving the house.
 I also have a Garmin InReach that I use with the Earthmate app in case I need to access a GPS navigation and I don’t have cell service.

 What essential items do you carry in your pack?